 For those of you who don’t read the Central Virginian, the politest thing I can say is that you’re not missing much.
-And with their most recent issue containing several distinct distractive narratives they have finally become worthy of discussion.
+And with their most recent issue containing several distinct distractive narratives they are finally worthy of discussion.

 Like their follow up to last weeks story about the Board of Supervisors firing Eric Purcell, accompanied by multiple letters to editor condemning the Board’s actions.
 And while few should have any problems with those opinions, it doesn’t change the reality that Board won’t reverse its decision.

-Nor was this an isolated incident, this self induced fiasco was one of Troy Wade’s and the board’s many recent missteps.
+Nor was this an isolated incident, this self induced fiasco was one of the Board's chair, Troy Wade’s and the board’s many recent missteps.
 Something the CV seems reluctant to notice, whether it’s because they’ve chosen not to print any letters, or won’t comment about it, isn’t entirely clear.

-Where anyone walking into one of those meetings might have thought they’d accidently wandered into a tent revival meeting.
+Where anyone walking into one of those meetings might have thought they’d accidentally wandered into a tent revival meeting.

-Perhaps the CV and their readers should know about a deal he made with one of them in exchange for “allowing” them to put up a tower on his farm, persuading them into installing a loop of fiber from their tower to his house, where presumably his grandiose notions of “If you ain’t in Dutch, you ain’t much” can now be exercised at the highest speed possible.
+Perhaps the CV's readers should know about a deal he made with one of them in exchange for “allowing” them to put up a tower on his farm, persuading them into installing a loop of fiber from their tower to his house, where presumably his grandiose notions of “If you ain’t in Dutch, you ain’t much” can now be exercised at the highest speed possible.

 Having held lengthy conversations with him over the years while handing out literature at the Patrick Henry 2 precinct, I was struck by his ability to spew talking points, along with his inability to explain them or why they were important.

-And it is a common trait among authoritarians, like his unwavering commitment to bragging about being an extractive rentier whenever and wherever possible.
-And if pressed for clarification about basic Republican principles, he would invariably end conversations with “I’m not going to convince you of anything.”
+And it is a common trait among authoritarians, much like his unwavering commitment to humble bragging about being an extractive rentier whenever possible.
+And when pressed for clarification about basic Republican principles, he would invariably end conversations with “I’m not going to convince you of anything.”
 True, but that’s never was the issue.

 He’s not saying “let’s agree to disagree,” he’s deliberately derailing any future conversation, and it’s a pattern of willful deflection found throughout the entire Republican Party.
 His words are a distraction intended to keep people focused their frustration over internet access.
 Where the only thing they hear, is the County is wasting money and fiber is the way to go.